Chudów

 Chudów (Chudow, Chutow) is a village in Poland, situated in Gliwice County within the municipality of Gmina Gierałtowice, Silesian Voivodeship, in the historical region of Silesia.
-It lies approximately 3 km east of Gierałtowice, 12 km southeast of Gliwice, and 16 km west of the regional capital, Katowice.

 From 1945 to 1954, Chudów served as the seat of the Chudów commune.
-Between 1954 to 1972, it was part of—and the administrative seat of—the Chudów district.
+Between 1954 and 1972, it was part of—and the administrative seat of—the Chudów district.
 From 1975 to 1998, the village was administratively included in the Katowice Voivodeship.